hamsternipples/nosedocs/noseblog.md

 ### 2018-12-31 00:08 - getting in the shower...

-a strange thought entered my head which reminded me that raquel told me, pretty proud of herself that all of her ex-boyfriends had not returned to find another girlfriend since her.
+a strange thought entered my head which reminded me that raquel told me, pretty proud of herself, that all of her ex-boyfriends had not returned to find another girlfriend since her.

 wtf, lol... is that really something to be proud of?
 I suppose you could look at it one of two ways: